Lakeside Cabins in Northern Ontario Canada

 Boats and motors (one for each two persons) and all the gasoline are included with the cabin.

-Indoor toilet, air conditioning, satellite TV, hot running water (good well water) and a complete kitchen.
-Bedding is supplied.
+Indoor toilet, air conditioning, hot running water (good well water) and a complete kitchen.
 You will be right by the lake and surrounded by trees.
 It is quiet, peaceful and private.
 There is a propane BBQ at your cabin door.

 Only 10 minutes from the village by boat.
 Seclusion, yet easy access to supplies.